 It might sound obvious to anyone who has added a shelter dog to their family before, but adopting a pet is quite fulfilling.
-According to the ASPCA, the results of an Edge Research poll suggest people who adopt a dog from a shelter are far more likely to feel good about their experience than those who purchase a pet from a pet store — something to keep in mind while searching for your next canine companion.
+According to the ASPCA, the results of an Edge Research poll suggest people who adopt a dog from a shelter are far more likely to feel good about their experience than those who purchase a pet from a pet store.
+This is something to keep in mind while searching for your next canine companion.

 Shelters and rescues in cities across the country are stepping up to promote their pooches and pups during the month of October.